shamin/greenboard/greenboard/README.md

 # Greenboard

-Convert your slate api docs to gatsby with greenboard
+Create beautiful api documentation with gatsby and greenboard

+## Features
+- Generate static site from markdown
+- Get all features of gatsby and react
+- Fully customizable
+- Dark Mode

 ## Installation